Oesophageal cancer

 Read more about radiotherapy.

-Your doctor will spray the back of your throat with local anaesthetic.
+Your doctor will first spray the back of your throat with local anaesthetic.
 A fine tube is then placed in your oesophagus through your nose.
-Then your doctor will take an X-ray to help him plan the treatment.
+Then your doctor will take an X-ray to help them plan the treatment.

 Side-effects of brachytherapy